 "You are safe; we are here to make sure you stay safe."

 How can I teach my child to get over their fears?

 Teach your child skills to get over their fears.
 For example:

 - discuss ways to respond to nighttime fears, such as by 'being brave' and thinking positive thoughts (for example, 'monsters are just pretend')

 - tell your child how you deal with something that frightens you

-- read stories about children who are afraid and conquer their fears (for example, for younger kids - 'David and the worry beast'; 'Huge bag of worries' and for older kids - 'Mind your mind'; 'What to do when you're scared and worried')
+You can also try reading stories about children who are afraid and conquer their fears.
+For example, for younger kids - 'David and the worry beast'; 'Huge bag of worries' and for older kids - 'Mind your mind'; 'What to do when you're scared and worried'.